 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Soup and Side Bowls - these are my favorites.
 In fact, I just ordered another set.
 You'll love them too!

 No, I wouldn't recommend freezing this soup.
 The texture of the potatoes changes when frozen.
 It is best made, served and enjoyed without being frozen.

 The short answer is I don't!
 I love the flavor and texture of baked potatoes and because this is a Loaded Baked Potato Soup Recipe, I don't see any reason to peel the potatoes.
 Of course, it's personal preference.
 If you prefer your potatoes peeled, by all means, peel them.

 Sure, it just takes longer to make this recipe.
 Personally, I like the flavor and texture when using baked potatoes.
 You can bake them in the microwave, oven or use your pressure cooker!

-I know you’ll love this soup!
-It’s savory and tangy, hearty and delicious!
-Everyone will gobble it up and head back into the kitchen for a second bowl, trust me when I say this!
+I know you'll love this delicious soup!
+It's savory and tangy, hearty and delicious!
+Everyone will gobble it up and head back into the kitchen for a second bowl - trust me when I say this!